-Other Names: GS-7340, TAF, prodrug of tenofovir, tenofovir alafenamide fumarate
+Other Names: GS-7340, TAF, TFV alafenamide, prodrug of tenofovir, tenofovir alafenamide fumarate

 An investigational drug is one that is under study and is not approved by the U.S. Food and Drug Administration (FDA) for sale in the United States.
 Medical research studies are conducted to evaluate the safety and effectiveness of an investigational drug.
 These research studies are also called clinical trials.
 Once an investigational drug has been proven safe and effective in clinical trials, FDA may approve the drug for sale in the United States.

 Tenofovir alafenamide is an investigational drug that is being studied for the treatment of HIV infection.
-It is also being studied for the treatment of chronic hepatitis B in people who are not infected with HIV.4
+It is also being studied for the treatment of chronic hepatitis B virus (HBV) infection.11,12

 Tenofovir alafenamide belongs to a class (group) of HIV drugs called nucleoside reverse transcriptase inhibitors (NRTIs).2 NRTIs block an HIV enzyme called reverse transcriptase.
 (An enzyme is a protein that starts or increases the speed of a chemical reaction.)
 By blocking reverse transcriptase, NRTIs prevent HIV from multiplying and can reduce the amount of HIV in the body.